MS NOW: 1996–2007

-MSNBC and NBC News began broadcasting from their new studios at NBC's 30 Rockefeller Plaza complex in New York City on October 22, 2007.
+In October 2007, MSNBC and NBC News began broadcasting from new studios at 30 Rockefeller Plaza in New York City.
 The extensive renovations of the associated studios allowed NBC to merge its entire news operation into one building.
 All MSNBC broadcasts and NBC Nightly News originate from the new studios.
-More than 12.5 hours of live television across the NBC News family originate from the New York studios daily.
 MSNBC also announced new studios near the Universal Studios lot.
-MSNBC's master control did not make the move to 30 Rock.
-It remained in the old Secaucus headquarters until it completed its move to the NBC Universal Network Origination Center located inside the CNBC Global Headquarters building in Englewood Cliffs, New Jersey in 2007.

-Major League Baseball uses the former MSNBC building for MLB Network, which launched from the facility on January 1, 2009.
+MSNBC's master control did not make the move to 30 Rockefeller Plaza.
+It remained in the old Secaucus headquarters until it completed its move to the NBC Universal Network Origination Center inside the CNBC Global Headquarters building in Englewood Cliffs, New Jersey in 2007.
+In January 2009, Major League Baseball began using the former MSNBC building in Secaucus for MLB Network.